The HPDrive Project

 Beyond replacing a vintage HP-IB mass storage drive, an emulator has some additional advantages:

-Sure, an emulator will never really replace the feeling with a real vintage drive, reading real vintage floppies, making all that noise, and drawing lots of power.
+Certainly, an emulator will never really replace the feeling with a real vintage drive, reading real vintage floppies, making all that noise, and drawing lots of power.
 But it can be quite useful, especially if you don't own other mass storage in working condition.

 So I decided to do all that work, scanning all the HP-IB commands which go forth and back between a 9845 host and the peripheral, checking out the manuals which describe higher level HP-IB based command sets like the AMIGO command set, finding out how to low level program those GPIB boards under modern operating systems and whatever was needed to get this task done.

 The result was a mass storage emulator program: the HPDrive utility.
-HPDrive runs as a console application under Windows 9x, ME, NT, 2000, XP and Vista.
-It is, in a first version, limited to the AMIGO command set, which was one of the early semi-device-independent peripheral command sets over an underlaying HP-IB connection.
-This protocol was quite popular at the time of the 9845s, and even the systems which followed the 9845s like the series 80 or series 200 systems mostly supported AMIGO based drives like the 9895A, the 82901 or the 9121.
-I started testing with the CS80/SS80 command set, which was a successor of the AMGIO command set, but since I don't own a real 79xx drive, it is hard to guess how certain drive side routines (so-called "utilities") are implemented, so this feature is still preliminary.
+HPDrive runs as a console application under Linux, Windows 9x, ME, NT, 2000, XP, Vista, Windows 7, Windows 8 and Windows 10.
+It now supports the AMIGO, the CS/80, and the SS/80 command sets, early semi-device-independent peripheral controls used over an underlaying HP-IB connection.
+Those protocols were quite popular at the time of the 9845s, and even the systems which followed the 9845s like the series 80 or series 200 systems mostly supported AMIGO based drives like the 9895A, the 82901 or the 9121.
+CS/80 and SS/80, which were successors of the AMGIO command set, are widely implemented, however since documentation of CS/80 and SS/80 hard drives in general doesn't include a description of certain drive side routines (so-called "utilities") and functionality is hard to guess, utilities - as far as they are used by host drivers - may or may not work.

 Background: The AMIGO Command Set